Edmontosaurus mummy AMNH 5060: Significance and classification

 AMNH 5060 is considered one of the best preserved dinosaur fossils ever discovered.
 The scientific value of the mummy lies in its exceptionally high degree of preservation, the articulation of the bones in their original anatomical position, and the extensive skin impressions enveloping the specimen.
 In 1911, Osborn concluded:

 This truly wonderful specimen, therefore, nearly doubles our previous insight into the habits and life of a very remarkable group of reptiles.

 As dinosaur skin impressions were previously known only from a few fragments, the mummy became a paleontological sensation.
-As noted by Osborn in 1912, the famous holotype specimen of Trachodon mirabilis (AMNH 5730), found in 1884 by Jacob Wortman, originally also contained extensive skin impressions, but most had been destroyed during excavation, leaving only three fragments from the tail region.
+As noted by Osborn in 1912, the Trachodon skeleton AMNH 5730, found in 1884 by Jacob Wortman, originally also contained extensive skin impressions, but most had been destroyed during excavation, leaving only three fragments from the tail region.
 As explained by Osborn, the very thin layer containing the skin impressions in the stone is difficult to detect, and many such impressions might have been lost in previous years as they were not expected nor recognized by excavators.